John Swinney

 From 2004 to 2007, Swinney was a backbencher.
 At the 2007 Scottish Parliament election, the SNP won the highest number of seats, and Salmond was subsequently appointed first minister.
 Swinney served under Salmond as Cabinet Secretary for Finance, Employment and Sustainable Growth from 2007 to 2014.
 After Sturgeon succeeded Salmond, she appointed Swinney as Deputy First Minister in 2014.
 He also served as Cabinet Secretary for Finance, Constitution and Economy, until that role was divided into two posts in the second Sturgeon government as a result of the expansion of the Scottish Parliament's financial powers; he was then appointed Cabinet Secretary for Education and Skills in 2016, and then as Cabinet Secretary for Covid Recovery in 2021.
 On 25 May 2022, Swinney became the longest serving Deputy First Minister, surpassing the previous record which was held by Sturgeon.
 Swinney served as Acting Finance and Economy Secretary in addition to his position of Covid Recovery Secretary from July 2022 to March 2023.
-In March 2023, he announced his resignation from his senior positions in response to Sturgeon's resignation as first minister.
+In March 2023, he resigned from his senior positions in response to Sturgeon's resignation as first minister.

 Swinney spent the duration of Humza Yousaf's premiership on the backbenches and served as a member of the Scottish Parliament's Justice Committee.
-Following Yousaf's announcement of his resignation in April 2024, Swinney ran to succeed him at the 2024 SNP leadership election and was elected unopposed.
-His early premiership was marked by the loss of 39 seats at the 2024 United Kingdom general election in Scotland, reducing the SNP to the second-largest party in Scotland and the fourth-largest party in the Westminster Parliament.
+Following Yousaf's resignation in April 2024, Swinney ran to succeed him at the 2024 SNP leadership election and was elected unopposed.
+His early premiership saw the SNP lose 39 seats at the 2024 United Kingdom general election, reducing the SNP to the second-largest party in Scotland and the fourth-largest party in the Westminster Parliament.
+At the 2026 Scottish Parliament election, the SNP under Swinney's leadership lost votes and seats but remained the largest party in the Scottish Parliament.

 Early life

-John Ramsay Swinney was born on 13 April 1964 in the Western General Hospital, Edinburgh, the son of Kenneth Swinney, a garage manager, and Agnes Weir Swinney (née Hunter).
+John Ramsay Swinney was born on 13 April 1964 in the Western General Hospital, Edinburgh, the son of Kenneth Swinney, a garage manager, and Agnes Weir Swinney (née Hunter), a Sunday school teacher.
+He grew up in the Corstorphine area of Edinburgh.
 His uncle Tom Hunter was awarded the Victoria Cross whilst serving with the Royal Marines during the Second World War.
 His maternal grandparents, Ramsey and Mary Hunter, were from England, having moved to Edinburgh in the 1920s.

-Swinney was educated at Forrester High School, before attending the University of Edinburgh, where he graduated with a Master of Arts Honours degree in politics in 1986.
+Swinney was educated at Forrester High School, before attending the University of Edinburgh, where he received an undergraduate Master of Arts Honours degree in politics in 1986.
 He was a research officer for the Scottish Coal Project from 1987 to 1988, a senior management consultant with Development Options from 1988 to 1992, and a strategic planning principal with Scottish Amicable Life Assurance from 1992 to 1997.